How to Calm Down: 24 Things to Do When You’re Angry

 Don’t lose it

 Whoever loses it, loses.
 Losing your temper makes you look like the bad guy to everyone else, no matter who is really at fault, says Tina Tessina, PhD, a psychotherapist in Long Beach, CA, and the author of It Ends With You: Grow Up and Out of Dysfunction.
 To learn how to calm down fast, visualize a scene in which you got angry and replay the tape several times, each time envisioning yourself responding a different way.
 You’re actually rehearsing different reactions and giving yourself new options.
 The next time you’re close to losing your temper, one of these options will pop into your mind, providing you with a better response.
+Here are some more tips for keeping your cool.

 Go for a walk

 When you get really angry, walk away from the source, Tessina says.
 A 5-minute walk outside or another calming activity like yoga are both great coping strategies for dealing with anger.
 If your anger stems from the traffic jam you’re stuck in, turn up the radio and sing at the top of your lungs.
 The idea: Create a mental or physical escape from the situation.
+(Check out this array of anger management products that can help you keep calm and carry on.)

 Another mental trick you can use is to picture a red stop sign in your mind or wear a rubber band on your wrist and snap it whenever you find your anger beginning to boil.
 Then, take a few minutes to put the issue into perspective and ask yourself if it’s worth the humiliation that comes from becoming overtly angry, Nicholson says.